 Wat Doi Suthep is the most highly revered temple in North Thailand.
 Your guide will introduce you to Buddhism.
 From the temple, you have a fantastic view of Chiang Mai.
 After this, we will descend and stop at the small forest temple Wat Palan that sees few visitors.
 We will drop you off at your hotel.

 Day 2 – The Ping river and the Old City

-Your guide will meet you at the hotel for another day of your exploration of the capital of the Lanna Kingdom.
+Your guide will meet you at the hotel for another day of your exploration.
 We will drive to Wat Loi Kroh where are our samlors are waiting.
-The samlor is the traditional bicycle taxi that was introduced to Chiang Mai in the 1930s.
+The samlor is the traditional bicycle taxi, introduced to Chiang Mai in the 1930s.
 Each person will have his/ her samlor.
 We ride past the former outer city wall to our first stop: the Lanna Ancient House.
 After this, we cross the famous Iron Bridge to the east side of the Ping River.
 We will visit the First Christian Church, founded in 1867 by American reverend Daniel McGilvary.
 Next stop is the Sri Prakad Hotel, the oldest hotel of Chiang Mai.